Óscar Romero’s Theological Vision: Liberation and the Transfiguration of the Poor

 The book, Óscar Romero’s Theological Vision: Liberation and the Transfiguration of the Poor, was published by the University of Notre Dame Press in October.
 In one of the first full-length investigations into Romero’s theology, Colón-Emeric explores how the mystery of transfiguration was the focus of the saint’s life and theological work.

 Romero, the former Archbishop of San Salvador who was assassinated as he celebrated Mass in El Salvador nearly four decades ago, was canonized Oct.
-14 and is considered one of the founders of liberation theology, which interprets biblical scripture through the plight of the poor.
+14 and is considered a father of liberation theology, which interprets biblical scripture through the plight of the poor.
 His theological vision is most succinctly expressed by his saying, “Gloria Dei, vivens pauper” (“The glory of God is the poor who lives”).
 Romero believed that God’s glory was first revealed through Christ to a landless tenant farmer, a market woman, and an unemployed laborer, and they received the power to shine from the church to the world.